Barthélemy de Lesseps: Career during and after the Revolution

 His appointment to Kronstadt kept him clear of the violence of the French Revolution.
 In 1794, he was appointed assistant to Pierre Ruffin, secretary of the French legation in Constantinople, who was former French consul in Crimea.
 Following Napoleon Bonaparte's expedition to Egypt in 1798, there was great discontent against the French, who were subjected to violence.
 He was imprisoned with his wife and children at the Yedikule Fortress in Constantinople for three years.
 In August 1801, following the French evacuation of Egypt, they were released.

 On his return to France, Bonaparte, First Consul, sent him to Saint Petersburg to organize the Consulate General there.
 At the beginning of 1802, he was responsible for supplying the French navy with timber.
 But after the battle of Austerlitz, the situation deteriorated.
 He went to join Talleyrand in Warsaw and from there left for Dresden where he met the emperor.
 After the Peace of Tilsit, he returned to the consulate of St. Petersburg, but in 1812 relations with Russia were broken again; the whole family had to leave.

-Early September 1812 he was appointed consul-général in Moscow by Napoleon till the retreat just a few weeks later.
-He was posted to Lisbon where spent the next 20 years until his death in 1834.
+In early September 1812, he was appointed consul-général in French-occupied Moscow by Napoleon, until the French retreat some weeks later.
+He was posted to Lisbon, where he spent the next 20 years until his death in 1834.